 3. Get management buy-in:

-It might sound a bit contrary to the previous principle, but you need time & money, plus some company-wide decision power, to be able to make impactful, long-lasting changes.
-Convince your management of your case, in language they value and listen to.
-Give them facts (e.g. Corporate Social Responsibility is a significant element for employer branding and employee attraction & retention amongst young professionals! *) and don’t just speak to their conscience.
+It might sound a bit contrary to the previous principle, but you need time & money, plus some company-wide decision power, to be able to make impactful long-lasting changes.
+Convince your management of your case in a language they value and listen to.
+Give them facts (e.g., Corporate Social Responsibility is a significant element for employer branding and employee attraction & retention amongst young professionals! *) and don’t just speak to their conscience.
 More importantly, don’t ask for the entire world at once, but break your -no doubt ambitious- plans into bite-size chunks to show a step-by-step approach.

 5. Leave a man behind: